ariroffe/bib-unifier/README.md

 ```

 Note that it uses 'journaltitle' instead of 'journal'.
 There are other slight differences in format, run with both
-options see which you like best.
+options and see which you like best.

 ## Credits and License